OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 -- toward building a
 flexible toolkit for
 [Virtual Research Environments](http://www.2020-horizon.com/e-Infrastructures-for-virtual-research-environments-%28VRE%29-i1490.html)
 for mathematics.
-Lead by Université Paris Sud this project involves about 50 people spread over 15 sites in Europe, with a total budget of about 7.6 million euros.
+Lead by Université Paris-Sud, this project involves about 50 people spread over 15 sites in Europe, with a total budget of about 7.6 million euros.